-Grounds: Comprised of Central Grounds, North Grounds, and West Grounds as illustrated in Figure 1.
+Grounds: Comprised of Central Grounds, North Grounds, and West Grounds as illustrated in Appendix A Figure 1.

-Historic Grounds: Area bounded by Jefferson Park Avenue, McCormick Road, University Avenue and Hospital Drive (up to and including facades of Cobb Hall, McKim Hall, Barringer Wing and Old Medical School buildings along Hospital Drive), as illustrated in Figure 2.
+Historic Grounds: Area bounded by Jefferson Park Avenue, McCormick Road, University Avenue and Hospital Drive (up to and including facades of Cobb Hall, McKim Hall, Barringer Wing and Old Medical School buildings along Hospital Drive), as illustrated in Appendix A Figure 2.
 Portions of Rugby Road are also designated as a historic district.

-The Academical Village: Original Jefferson designed buildings and grounds, including the land bounded by McCormick Road, University Avenue and Hospital Drive; also including the South Lawn in front of Cabell Hall, as illustrated in Figure 3.
+The Academical Village: Original Jefferson-designed buildings and grounds, including the land bounded by McCormick Road, University Avenue and Hospital Drive; also including the South Lawn in front of Cabell Hall, as illustrated in Appendix A Figure 3.

-Central Grounds: The area bounded by Emmet Street, University Avenue, Hospital Drive and Jefferson Park Avenue is the Historic Grounds and the Academic Village, as illustrated in Figure 4.
+Central Grounds: The area bounded by Emmet Street, University Avenue, Hospital Drive and Jefferson Park Avenue is the Historic Grounds and the Academic Village, as illustrated in Appendix A Figure 4.

 University of Virginia Health System (UVA Health) Area: The School of Medicine, School of Nursing, Health Sciences Library and Medical Center are components of the Jefferson Park Avenue precinct bounded by Hospital Drive, University Avenue, Jefferson Park Avenue, the CSX Railroad, the Norfolk Southern Railroad and Brandon Avenue.
-Additionally, UVA Health includes the Moser Radiation Therapy Center at 2871 Ivy Road, U.S. 250 West and other off-site clinical facilities.
+Additionally, UVA Health includes the Orthopedic Center on Ivy Road, buildings in the Fontaine Research Park and other off-site clinical facilities.